Census 2020 of Population & Housing

 - more detail & different updates compared to the ProximityOne User Group

 1. In the News

-In March 2021, just a little over five years for now, the first data from Census 2020 will become available.
-We are now roughly mid-way between the release of the first Census 2010 block level data and the first block level data from Census 2020.
+In March 2021, just 3 years from now, the first data from Census 2020 will become available.
+See about related first Census 2010 block level data.

 1. In the News [goto top]